Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 “Well then.
 You have a problem with security, take it up with Williams.
 You have a problem with the trio...let’s hear it.
 So they gave you the cold shoulder, right?”

-*“I just believe in a welcoming team environment here---”*
+*“I just believe in a welcoming team environment here - ”*

 “So you figured you’d throw ‘em a party after their home got bombed, their friends and colleagues were murdered, they spent a couple weeks in protection and the only reason they weren’t hurt themselves is ‘cuz of pure dumb luck,” Kevin summarized.
 “And when they finally get a chance to *do something* about it, you wanted to lay on the champagne and ice cream sandwiches.
 Welcoming team environment is one thing, but *could it maybe be* that your timing was off?”